- Free Personal Injury Consultation: (217) 337-1400 Tap to Call

 If your computer gets infected, your safest bet is to erase the entire system and reinstall your operating system.
 After this, scan your computer with an anti-virus that can detect ransomware.
 Then you can load your files back into your computer from your backups.
 If your files and backups are infected, don’t pay the ransom because you may not get your files back, or the ransomware may attack again.
 In addition, your money enables the criminal to continue his activities.

 The above tips will reduce your risk of becoming a victim and will make recovery from such an attack less painful.
 If you were impacted by the Equifax breach, keep these tips in mind to further protect yourself.
-Finally, remember that the Illinois Consumer Protection Attorneys at Koester & Bradley are here to help should you become a victim of Cyber Attack.
+Finally, remember that the Illinois Consumer Protection Attorneys at Koester Law, PLLC are here to help should you become a victim of Cyber Attack.